Wagademy/agent-camp/Lesson 3/README.md

   - To run API Commands on the platform, set up [billing](https://platform.openai.com/account/billing/overview) and add at least **5 USD** credits to your account
 - Create an account at [Hugging Face](https://huggingface.co/)
 - Create an account at [Google Colab](https://colab.research.google.com)

-  ## Introduction to Machine Learning

-- How can a computer "learn"?
-- [Machine learning](https://en.wikipedia.org/wiki/Machine_learning) is a broad terminology for a set of algorithms that can learn from and/or make predictions on data
-- There are many forms of Machine Learning:
-  - **[Supervised learning](https://en.wikipedia.org/wiki/Supervised_learning)**: The most common form of machine learning, which consists of learning a function that maps an input to an output based on example input-output pairs
-    - Requires a **training dataset** with input-output pairs
-    - The algorithm learns from the dataset and can make/extrapolate predictions on new data
-  - **[Unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning)**: A type of machine learning that looks for previously undetected patterns in a dataset with no pre-existing labels
-    - Requires a **training dataset** with input data only
-    - The algorithm learns from the dataset and can make predictions on new data
-  - **[Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning)**: A type of machine learning that enables an agent to learn in an interactive environment by trial and error using feedback from its own actions and experiences
-    - Requires a **training dataset** with input data and feedback
-    - The algorithm learns from the dataset and can make predictions on new data
-  - Other models and techniques that can be applied/extended:
-    - Semi-supervised learning
-    - Self-supervised learning
-    - Multi-task learning
-    - Transfer learning
-    - Meta learning
-    - Online learning
-    - Active learning
-    - Ensemble learning
-    - Bayesian learning
-    - Inductive learning
-    - Instance-based learning
-    - And many others

-These models have been evolving and improving over the years, aiming to output some form of "intelligence" from the data, mimicking human-like behavior.

-- For example, some advanced Machine Learning algorithms use [Neural Networks](https://en.wikipedia.org/wiki/Neural_network) to compute complex functions and make predictions on data in ways that a "normal" program would take billions or more lines of code to accomplish.

-This "brain-like" computational approach has been used to extend the capabilities of AI exponentially, far beyond what traditional computing could achieve.

-- An example of this is [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning), a subset of machine learning that uses neural networks with many [layers](https://en.wikipedia.org/wiki/Artificial_neural_network#Deep_neural_networks) to learn from data and make much more complex predictions.
-- Neural Networks like [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) and [RNNs](https://en.wikipedia.org/wiki/Recurrent_neural_network) have been used to power many AI applications for tasks such as image and text recognition and generation, computer vision, and many others.
-- Currently (as of mid 2024), the most advanced form of Deep Learning is the [Transformers](<https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)>) architecture, which has been used to power many AI applications, including the GPT models.
-  - Unlike traditional neural networks, transformers can process data in parallel, making them much faster and more efficient.
-  - This technical advancement, aligned with favorable market/investment conditions in recent years, has made the current Generative AI boom possible.

-To better experiment with and understand how transformers work, we will use samples from the [Hugging Face tutorials](https://huggingface.co/docs/transformers/index), which make it simple and straightforward to start using these tools and techniques without needing to understand the deep technical details of the models beforehand.

 ## Introduction to Transformers